GRAINS-U.S. soybeans climb as soymeal gains sharply against soyoil

 Also, analysts surveyed by Reuters on average expect the National Oilseed Processors Association (NOPA) on Wednesday to report that U.S. soyoil stocks rose for a fifth straight month by the end of November, to 1.903 billion pounds, the largest total since April 2020.

-CBOT March corn CH2 was up 5 cents at $5.90 a bushel, following soybeans higher.
-March wheat WH2 was down 1 cent at $7.87-3/4 a bushel but stayed inside of Monday's trading range, hovering above a six-week low set on Friday.
+CBOT March corn CH2 settled up 5-1/4 cents at $5.90-1/4 a bushel, following soybeans higher.
+March wheat WH2 fell 1-3/4 cents to end at $7.87 a bushel but stayed inside of Monday's trading range, hovering above a six-week low set on Friday.

+Argentina's weather forecast in the coming months poses a "big challenge" for soybean and corn production, with lower-than-normal rainfall expected during the region's summer, the Buenos Aires grains exchange said.

 The EU's crop monitoring service MARS said most grain crops in the European Union have continued to benefit from favorable weather in the past month, although a lack of hardiness could leave some plants vulnerable to frost.

-(Reporting by Julie Ingwersen; additional reporting by Emily Chow and Sybille de La Hamaide; Editing by Subhranshu Sahu, Devika Syamnath, Kirsten Donovan and Sonya Hepinstall)
+(Reporting by Julie Ingwersen; additional reporting by Emily Chow and Sybille de La Hamaide; Editing by Subhranshu Sahu, Devika Syamnath, Kirsten Donovan, Sonya Hepinstall and David Gregorio)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))